LSSTDESC/SN-PWV/docs/source/index.rst

 these docs or raise an issue on `GitHub <https://github.com/lsstdesc/sn-pwv>`_.

 .. note:: The ``snat_sim`` package is designed to support scientific research efforts.
-The documentation may at times assume the reader has a basic understanding of astronomy and how astronomical surveys work.
+This documentation may at times assume the reader has a basic understanding of astronomy and how astronomical surveys work.
 However, these assumptions are kept to a minimum wherever possible.

 Pipeline Overview
 -----------------

-``snat_sim`` is designed such that each package module represents a distinct stage in the analysis.
-These steps range in complexity from visualizing simulation results to simulating the brightness of astronomical objects as a function of time.
+Each module of the ``snat_sim`` package is designed to represent a distinct stage of the analysis process.
+Ultimately, this functionality is brought together in the form of a single, modular analysis pipeline - the ``pipeline.FittingPipeline`` class.
-Ultimately, each of these tasks are combined to support a combined data analysis pipeline.

 An example of a running pipeline instance is shown below.
 Each process (colored in blue) is executed in parallel, and the number of processes launched in each